Assistance from the ERP Special Fund

 The Micro-Mezzanine Fund Germany aims to strengthen the equity base and thus creates new financing possibilities for small and new companies.

-The Federal Government set up the Micro-loan Fund Germany to establish an instrument for the allocation of micro-loans in Germany in response to the financing needs of small companies which would otherwise have no access to borrowing.
-The fund is aimed at small and young start-ups and companies, as well as at persons with a migrant background and at persons who are self-employed and pursuing a creative venture.
-The total loan amount must not exceed €20,000.
+The Micro-loan Fund Germany is a well-established instrument for the allocation of micro-loans in response to the financing needs of small companies which would otherwise have no access to borrowing.
+The fund is aimed at small and young start-ups and companies, and at persons who are self-employed and pursuing a creative venture.
+The total loan amount must not exceed €20,000. .